infoatgodreams/GoDreams-Repository/Roll Ups/Caregiving/Caregiving.md

     * Health assistant: A Health Assistant shall, at least, have a certificate with a minimum experience of two years in the area.
     * Counselor: A Counselor shall, at least, have his/her first degree in psychology with a minimum experience of two years in the area.
     * Home Mothers: A Home Mother should complete at least grade six and shall have at least a three months relevant training and a minimum experience of one year as an assistant home mother.
+- [^11]Udayan care recommends
+	- The rule deals with the basis for staffing like categories of children, capacity of CCI, nature of duties, hours of duty etc.
+	- While key regular staff include
+		-  person-in-charge,
+		- probation officer/CWO/CW,
+		- counselor/psychologist/mental health expert,
+		- house mother/house father,
+		- para-medical staff/staff nurse/nursing orderly
+		- storekeeper-cum-accountant;
+		- educator/tutor, medical officer, art & craft & activity teacher and PT instructor-cum-yoga teacher psychiatrist may be hired as part-time staff.
+		- The rule suggests a staffing pattern for a CCI with capacity for 100 children.
+Some other important conditions to be followed include the following:
+			- Only female person-in-charge and staff to be appointed for CCIs housing girls
+			- Those associated with CCIs should not be convicted persons or those involved in immoral act, child abuse, employment of child labour, moral turpitude or should hold any political office during his/her tenure
+			- No one should be appointed or work in CCIs without police verification.
+			- CCIs housing infants should hire ayahs and paramedical staff as per need.
+(Page 26)

 ## Elements of Training